DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/ExportDataGridProps/customizeCell.md

 An object passed to this callback function.

 ##### field(options.excelCell): Object
 An ExcelJS object that describes an Excel cell.
 Use its properties to customize the cell.
-For information on them, refer to the ExcelJS documentation:
+For information on these properties, refer to following ExcelJS documentation:

 - <a href="https://github.com/exceljs/exceljs#value-types" target="_blank">value</a>
 - <a href="https://github.com/exceljs/exceljs#alignment" target="_blank">alignment</a>